HPCRL/ASPLOS_artifact/README.md

 # Artifact: Analytical characterization and design space exploration for optimization of CNNs
+## Note
+Please be aware that all experiment in this repo & paper has the same "cache flushing" component.
+When comparing to this repo, please ensure the same "cache flushing" compnent is applied in all experiments.
+Missing of cache flush will results significant cache benefits, and introduces unfair comparison.
+Please be aware that the bandwidth and capacity parameter are currently hard-coded, using the machine config of:
+      1 socket 1x8 core Intel i7-9700k(coffee lake)
+      1 socket 1x18 core Intel i9-10980xe (cascade lake)
+Without changing the parameters, the experiment will not be correct.
 ## Requirements
 * Python 3.8 (we recommend using miniconda https://docs.conda.io/en/latest/miniconda.html)
   * create virtual env with python 3.8 (https://docs.python.org/3/tutorial/venv.html)